-Gregory J. Weinig is a partner practicing in the areas of trusts and estates, including trust and estate planning, trust and estate administration, trust and estate litigation, and taxation.
-He is a Fellow of the American College of Trust and Estate Counsel (ACTEC), and is AV® Peer Review Rated by Martindale-Hubbell*.
+Gregory J. Weinig is a partner practicing in the areas of trusts and estates, including trust and estate planning, trust and estate administration, and trust and estate litigation.
+He is a Fellow of the American College of Trust and Estate Counsel (ACTEC), serving actively on its Fiduciary Litigation Committee.
 Greg works with an array of clients with diverse needs in trust and estate planning and administration, bringing his significant experience in trust and estate litigation matters to bear on his planning and administration activities.
 His trust and estate drafting and administration activities include work for clients across a wide spectrum of needs and complexity, residing both locally and across the country, the latter particularly including dynasty trusts, asset protection trusts, directed trusts, and other trust planning typically associated with a Delaware practice.

-Greg has litigated in a number of high-stakes and smaller-scale trust and estate cases, ranging from trust and will construction actions to multi-layered trust and will contests to asset protection trust matters to fiduciary litigation.
-Greg also has an extensive practice in many other areas involving trusts and estates, such as working with institutional fiduciaries in trust review and intake and resolution of administrative matters; representing fiduciaries and beneficiaries in contentious trust and estate situations that have stopped short of filed litigation; drafting and presenting consent petitions and other routine proceedings in the Delaware Court of Chancery; testifying as an expert witness in Court of Chancery estate matters; and serving as a Court-appointed guardian ad litem in both contested and uncontested matters before the Court of Chancery.
+Greg has litigated in a number of high-stakes and smaller-scale fiduciary litigation matters, ranging from trust and will construction actions to multi-layered trust and will contests to asset protection trust matters.
+Greg also has an extensive practice in many other areas involving trusts and estates, such as working with institutional fiduciaries in trust review and intake, resolution of administrative matters, and risk management; representing fiduciaries and beneficiaries in contentious trust and estate situations that have stopped short of filed litigation; drafting and presenting consent petitions and other routine proceedings in the Delaware Court of Chancery; testifying as an expert witness in Court of Chancery estate matters; and serving as a Court-appointed guardian ad litem in both contested and uncontested matters before the Court of Chancery.

-Greg is a past chair of the Estates and Trusts Section of the Delaware State Bar Association, and currently serves on its Trust Act drafting committee, which drafts the annual updates to Delaware’s trust and estate statutes.
+Greg is a past chair of the Estates and Trusts Section of the Delaware State Bar Association, and currently serves as a primary drafter on its Trust Act Committee's annual updates to Delaware’s trust and estate statutes.
 His pro bono activities include work with the “Mega Wills” event run by several Delaware pro bono organizations, and with other indigent clients having estate planning needs.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell® certification procedures, standards and policies.
 Ratings reflect the confidential opinions of members of the Bar and the Judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.